The Angel, Islington: Cultural references

 "The Angel Islington" is a property in the British version of Monopoly.
 In the game it is the third-cheapest property on the board, reflecting the downmarket state of Islington through most of the 20th century until its gentrification in the 1980s.
 Victor Watson, of British manufacturers John Waddington Ltd, and his secretary, Marjory Philips, decided to include the property on the board whilst taking tea at the cafe.
-This account of events appears on a plaque displayed in the bank within the building; the inscription says it is the "only site on the board named after a building".
+This account of events appears on a plaque displayed in the bank within the building; the inscription says it is the "only site on the board named after a building" that was not a railway station.
 It is part of the light blue group with Pentonville Road and Euston Road.
 In the game, a house at the Angel costs £50; by the turn of the 21st century a house on Islington High Street fetched around £600,000.

 In 1827, James Pollard painted The Royal Mail Coaches for the North Leaving the Angel, Islington, currently on display in the Tate Gallery.
 The Charles Dickens novel Oliver Twist contains a reference to the Angel, where "London began in earnest".
 Neil Gaiman's fantasy television series Neverwhere has a character named Angel Islington, after the inn.
 "The Angel, Islington" is the opening track on singer/songwriter Frank Turner's album Positive Songs for Negative People.